New Justice League Trailer Hints at Superman's Return

-Alfred is holding down the fort for Batman while the Justice League is out, and he looks up from his work.
+Alfred (Jeremy Irons) is holding down the fort for Batman (Ben Affleck) while the Justice League is out, and he looks up from his work.

 "He said you'd be back," he says to the unseen person.
 "Let's hope it's not too late."